1994 - Honor Among Thugz + Exodus

-• Thug Life Volume 1 sessions : end of 93 - beginning of 94
+• Thug Life Volume 1 first sessions : end of 93 - beginning of 94

-• Dec.
-93 : first project of Thug Life as a group or compilation, initially thought as a compilation/soundtrack with a short movie, like Live Squad's Game of Survival or Snoop's Murder Was The Case.
+• circa Nov.
+93 : first project of Thug Life as a group or compilation, initially thought as a compilation/soundtrack with a short movie.

-• May 94 : project of a compilation of leftover tracks from solo album and from Live Squad's Thug Life East.
+• circa May 94 : first project of a compilation of leftover tracks from solo album, what will re-emerge in 1995 whilst 2Pac is in prison.

 • sources : Makaveli 6 ; Thug Life Vol. 1 Promo